10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 Propy is a blockchain-based platform focused on real estate transactions.
 It enables the buying, selling, and recording of property ownership using smart contracts and digital identities.
 The PRO token is used for transaction fees, governance, and other platform activities.

 Propy streamlines traditional real estate processes by reducing paperwork, minimizing the role of intermediaries, and enabling cross-border transactions.
 It integrates legal frameworks with blockchain technology to create legally recognized digital deeds.
 It should be noted, however, that legal recognition depends on local jurisdictional acceptance.
-The platform has already facilitated real-world property sales in the U.S. and other countries, offering a working example of blockchain use in regulated, high-value markets.
-As real estate tokenization continues to gain interest, Propy is positioned with infrastructure already in place.
+The platform has achieved significant milestones, processing over $4 billion in real estate transactions with onchain title recording.
+Recent developments include partnerships with DeFi protocols like Morpho Labs for crypto-collateralized property loans, expanding the platform's utility in the growing tokenized real estate market.

 - All-time high: $6.15